 For more details about the requirements of the new regulation, please see this Issue Brief on the Final Rule by the Association of University Centers on Disabilities.

-Georgia is beginning to look at how our waivers may need to be modified to comply with the new regulations.
-The process for how we plan to review waiver policies and service settings must be outlined in a written Transition Plan and submitted to CMS with a waiver amendment.
+Georgia has begun to look at how our waivers may need to be modified to comply with the new regulations.
+The process for how we plan to review waiver policies and service settings must be outlined in a written Transition Plan.
+A waiver-specific transition plan is required to be submitted to CMS with each amendment request.
+Georgia is planning to submit amendments for the Elderly & Disabled Waiver, New Options Waiver, Comprehensive Supports Waiver and the Independent CareWwaiver Program.
 Before submitting to CMS, stakeholder comment must be gathered to assure the public has had an opportunity to inform the Transition Plan.

 There are several ways to submit comment:

 - Comments may be submitted using the survey available at this link